jamiewri/packer-by-example/README.md

 | `.ps1`  | Windows Powershell  |
 | `.yaml` | Any yaml file (not `.yml`) |

-## Packer build directories well known files and directories
+## Well known directories and file names
 | Directory | Description |
 | --------- | ----------- |
 | README.md | Readme for this packer build directory only. |